tgihf/writeups/port-swigger-web-academy/authentication/multi-factor-authentication/09 - 2FA bypass using a brute-force attack.md

 To properly brute force the 2FA code, the request must contain a valid `session` cookie and CSRF token.
 A valid `session` cookie is granted in the 302 response to a successful username and password login and a valid CSRF tokens is picked up in the body of the 2FA code form.
 This means that for each 2FA code, a `POST` request must first be submitted to `/login` with `carlos`'s credentials, the `session` token must be extracted from the 302 response, the redirect should be followed, and the CSRF token `csrf` should be grapped from the 2FA login form, and `csrf` and `session` must be used in a `POST` request to `/login2` with the 2FA code.

-The following script automates this process and writes an authenticated `session` cookie into a file name `$CODE.txt`.
+The following script automates this process and writes an authenticated `session` cookie into a file named `$CODE.txt`.
 Use the `session` cookie to access `carlos`'s account at `/my-account`.

 ```python
 from multiprocessing import Pool